algolia/solutions-hiring-assignment/customer-questions.md

 Question 3:
 Hi,

 I'm looking to integrate Algolia in my website.
-Can you explain what this process looks like?
-Will Algolia help me write code for my implementation?
+Will this be a lot of development work for me?
+What's the high level process look like?

 Regards,
 Leo